A tale about man and nature

 Where nothing exists but air

 An apocalyptic disaster overwhelms a woman in the hills.
 An invisible wall separates her from the rest of the world.
-In a fraction of a moment her existence has been brought back to the fundamental need of survival.
-Slowly she realises she is the sole survivor.
+In the fraction of a moment her existence has been brought back to the fundamental need of survival.
+Slowly she realizes she is the sole survivor.
 Her journey to discover this new world order starts.